Air France-KLM reports huge Q2 loss, sees signs of recovery

 Air France-KLM plunged to a 7.1 billion-euro loss (around $8.4 billion) in 2020 as the global pandemic triggered a 67% slump in passenger numbers at the group.
 The French and Dutch governments threw the carriers a lifeline of at least 9 billion euros ($10.6 billion) to ensure they survived the unprecedented downturn.

-As part of cost-cutting efforts, the carriers laid off thousands of workers amid the pandemic.
+As part of cost-cutting efforts, the carriers have shed a total of 14,000 jobs amid the pandemic through voluntary departures and early retirement — 8,500 at Air France and 5,500 at KLM.

 ———